ufyTeX/ufy/README.md

 _WARNING: This is pre-release code, and very much a work in progress._

 _ufy_ is an API and program to typeset PDF documents using Lua code.
-It is built on top of [LuaTeX](http://www.luatex.org/), and uses the Lua interpreter embedded in it.
+It is built on top of [LuaTeX](http://www.luatex.org/), and uses the Lua interpreter embedded in it to execute Lua code.

 ## Running